 - Private: Only you and the recipient will see the transaction.
 You’ll see the above information, plus the payment amount.

 To play it safe, you should keep your transactions private.
 You can change your privacy settings for all transactions under Settings and Privacy.

 If you’d prefer to manage your privacy settings on a case-by-case basis, you can do that instead.
 Before sending the payment, you’ll be asked “Who can see this?”
 Simply choose “Private” to keep the transaction between you and the recipient.

-5. Check your multi-factor authentication
+5. Check your multi-factor authentication verification

 Multi-factor authentication is a great way to safeguard your account from hackers.
 It’s available in most payment apps, and Venmo is no exception.

 With multi-factor authentication, a code will be sent to your registered phone number when you log in from an unrecognized device.
-Not only will hackers be locked out, you’ll get a text letting you know someone is trying to log in as you.
+Not only will hackers be locked out, but you’ll get a text letting you know someone is trying to log in as you.

 Venmo uses multi-factor authentication by default, but it only applies to unrecognized devices.

 One of the best ways to keep your account safe is to occasionally review the list of recognized devices.
 You’ll do this under “Settings and Security.”
 If there are any devices you aren’t actively using, remove them.
 Set a reminder to occasionally check this list.

 6. Don’t use Venmo to sell goods